Wolfacejoeyy

-Joseph Badejo, known professionally as wolfacejoeyy, is a Nigerian-American rapper, singer and producer.
+Joseph Badejo, known professionally as Wolfacejoeyy (stylized in lowercase), is a Nigerian-American rapper, singer and producer.

 Career

 Joseph Badejo began making music as a teenager.
-He was inspired by rappers, such as Dom Corleo and SoFaygo.
-His alias "wolfacejoeyy" was inspired by Tyler, the Creator.
+He was inspired by rappers such as Dom Corleo and SoFaygo.
+His alias "Wolfacejoeyy" was inspired by Tyler, the Creator.

-After collaborating with the producer WhereIs22, to release their collaborative EP, "22Joeyy," in September 2023, Wolfacejoeyy's track, "Cake," went viral.
-His album "Cupid" had a score of 6 on RapReviews, "Valentino" had a score of 7.4.
-Badejo released his song called "Miss Me," leading it to being the first time labels began to approach him.
+After collaborating with the producer WhereIs22 to release their collaborative EP "22Joeyy" in September 2023, Wolfacejoeyy's track "Cake" went viral.
+His album Cupid had a score of 6 on RapReviews; Valentino had a score of 7.4.
+Badejo released a song called "Miss Me", which led to him being approached by labels for the first time.
 He was also featured in the "Paradise and Brighton Music Hall".